gardener/gardener-extension-provider-aws/docs/usage-as-end-user.md

 * The `workers` subnet is used for all shoot worker nodes, i.e., VMs which later run your applications.

 For every subnet, you have to specify a CIDR range contained in the VPC CIDR specified above, or the VPC CIDR of your already existing VPC.
-You can freely choose these CIDR and it is your responsibility to properly design the network layout to suit your needs.
+You can freely choose these CIDRs and it is your responsibility to properly design the network layout to suit your needs.

+Also, the AWS extension creates a dedicated NAT gateway for each zone.
+By default, it also creates a corresponding Elastic IP that it attaches to this NAT gateway and which is used for egress traffic.
+The `elasticIPAllocationID` field allows you to specify the ID of an existing Elastic IP allocation in case you want to bring your own.
+If provided, no new Elastic IP will be created and, instead, the Elastic IP specified by you will be used.

+⚠️ If you change this field for an already existing infrastructure then it will disrupt egress traffic while AWS applies this change.
+The reason is that the NAT gateway must be recreated with the new Elastic IP association.
+Also, please note that the existing Elastic IP will be permanently deleted if it was earlier created by the AWS extension.

 You can configure [Gateway VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-gateway.html) by adding items in the optional list `networks.vpc.gatewayEndpoints`.
 Each item in the list is used as a service name and a corresponding endpoint is created for it.
 All created endpoints point to the service within the cluster's region.
 For example, consider this (partial) shoot config: